-Fact is, even if money is no object, this unit is not suited for everyone or every kitchen.
+Fact is, this model is one of the more expensive food processors on the market, and it is not suited for everyone or every kitchen.
 It might be your dream come true, but for some it can be total overkill.
 Below you’ll find all the details to help you decide whether it’s the best food processor for you.

 Read our complete Breville Sous Chef Review below (model BFP800XL Food Processor).

 NOTE: This review applies to Breville BFP800 series that includes model numbers BFP800XL, BFP800BSXL, and BFP800CBXL.
 The three models are identical except for color: Stainless Steel (BFP800XL), Black Sesame (BFP800BSXL), and Cranberry Red (BFP800CBXL).